- Departments H-Z

 - Housing supports for those with behavioral health needs

-In February 2022, Pierce County Human Services will release an RFP seeking applicants for programs to be funded by the Behavioral Health Tax.
+In March 2023, Pierce County Human Services will release an RFP seeking applicants for programs to be funded by the Behavioral Health Tax during 2024-2025.
 Based on the needs identified in the BHIP, priority funding areas will include:

-- Innovative approaches to wellness and prevention for all ages.
+- Innovative approaches to prevention, wellness sustainability, and recovery supports for all ages.

 - Interventions at earlier ages could include support for at-risk parents and those caring for children with complex behavioral and developmental needs.